 You may need surgery when your knee has structural damage.
 You may also need it if your knee pain has not responded to other methods of pain relief for structural damage or other conditions, such as osteoarthritis.
-If you choose surgery, a physician anesthesiologist will prevent you from feeling pain during the operation.
-As pain management specialists, physician anesthesiologists also play a key role in pain relief and recovery after surgery.
+If you choose surgery, an anesthesiologist will prevent you from feeling pain during the operation.
+As medical doctors and pain management specialists, anesthesiologists also play a key role in pain relief and recovery after surgery.
 This postsurgical pain relief is critical for effective participation in physical therapy and rehabilitation.

 The most common knee surgeries involve arthroscopy — a surgical technique used to repair many different types of knee problems — or knee replacement.

 Arthroscopy is a type of keyhole surgery used to diagnose and treat a wide range of knee problems.
 A keyhole surgery is one in which long, thin instruments are inserted into the patient’s body through small incisions.

 For arthroscopic knee surgery, the surgeon inserts a probe with a small camera, called an arthroscope, into the knee joint.
 The scope displays pictures on a video monitor to help guide the surgeon’s work.
 Surgical instruments are inserted into the joint through a second incision.

 The American Academy of Orthopaedic Surgeons describes the following as the most common arthroscopic procedures for the knee:

 - Removal or repair of a torn meniscus — a type of cartilage in your knee that cushions and stabilizes the joint

 - Reconstruction of a torn anterior cruciate ligament (ACL), which is a ligament that helps stabilize the knee joint